Running Scared (2006 film): Critical response

 Justin Chang of Variety described Whitaker's cinematography, which primarily used Steadicam and crane shots, as "[dazzling] with a desaturated palette that nevertheless has a rich, grimy luster".
 He also noted the film had an odd plot, which was disarming given it was shot in Prague rather than somewhere that looks closer to New Jersey.
 Sam Wigley of Sight and Sound said the vicious gangland depicted in the film resembles an "iniquitous fairytale realm", although it is dark, and "passes in a vertiginous blur of comic-book hyper-reality".
+Mick LaSalle of the San Francisco Chronicle also gave the film a positive review, praising Kramer's "showman instincts" as "he never lets the story retreat, regroup or redirect but keeps going for broke."
+Multiple critics said Walker's role in a grittier, darker film presented a new, interesting departure for the actor.
+Bright and Farmiga also received commendation for their performances.